theflow85/arbtt-R-plotter/README.md

 Hi.
 It works like this:

 - Install arbtt by running "sudo apt-get install arbtt" in terminal
 - Copy the "categorize.cfg" from my repo to ~/.arbtt/categorize.cfg.
-It sets up a minimal configuration.
+It sets up a minimal configuration for arbtt.
 - Set up arbtt-capture to automatically run on startup. "cp /usr/share/doc/arbtt/examples/arbtt-capture.desktop ~/.config/autostart/", or manually add "& arbtt-capture" as startup program.
 - Copy the R-file wherever you want to put it.
 - Start RStudio